-To prepare for the Dissertation Proposal/Qualifying Oral Exam, PhD students and the Education Coordinator will coordinate with the Academic Program Manager immediately following the official confirmation from the Supervisory Committee that the Qualifying Written Exam has been passed.
-The Academic Program Manager will schedule and post the upcoming date and location of the Dissertation Proposal (Qualifying Oral Exam).
-PhD students will be responsible to provide the Academic Program Manager the following information three to four weeks in advance of the Dissertation Proposal (Qualifying Oral Exam) in order to coordinate room scheduling and electronically post the information within the College of Pharmacy:
+To prepare for the Dissertation Proposal/Qualifying Oral Exam, PhD students, their PI and the Education Coordinator will coordinate immediately following the official confirmation from the Supervisory Committee that the Qualifying Written Exam has been passed.
+The Education Coordinator will schedule and post the upcoming date and location of the Dissertation Proposal (Qualifying Oral Exam).
+PhD students will be responsible to provide the Education Coordinator the following information three to four weeks in advance of the Dissertation Proposal (Qualifying Oral Exam) in order to coordinate room scheduling and electronically post the information within the College of Pharmacy: